years of combined teacher experience

 Aisha scored an average of 732.5 on the UKCAT, which she accredited to taking the Kaplan UKCAT course before applying to University.
 She's an active member of the GP MedSoc committee at UCL where she runs panel events with GPs.
 She is also a Med Mentor, supporting underprivileged students applying for medicine.

 Top Teacher Tip!
-"Preparing for the UKCAT is about practice and pacing.
-You will only get faster at answering questions by practicing."
+"Preparing for the UKCAT is practice and pacing & you will only get faster at answering questions by practicing."

 Nikhil is a final year medical student at Imperial College London, who has been teaching Kaplan UKCAT and BMAT course for 4 years.
 As an experienced UKCAT teacher, and a previous Kaplan UKCAT student himself, he highlights that although it's often said that you can't revise for these tests, you most certainly can and should.
 "Kaplan is continually expanding and editing the material to keep up to date with all the changes on the test, and to make practice material as useful as possible".